 - the HPA information packet on letters of recommendation which provides suggestions on information to include in a letter

 - the letter deadline--all letters need to be submitted by May 31st

 Sign up for the letter collection service, veCollect (email HealthProfessions@pugetsound.edu for instructions).
 These letters need to be confidential to be included with the Committee Letter, so be sure to waive your rights.

-For applicants not requesting a Committee Letter
+For Applicants Not Requesting a Committee Letter

 Other health professions programs do not utilize committee letters.
 For these types of programs, individual letters will be submitted directly to the application service.
-Note the limit on the number of letters accepted and an letter requirements (letter from a professor, clinical supervisor, etc.)
+Note the limit on the number of letters accepted and letter requirements (letter from a professor, clinical supervisor, etc.)

-HPA offers mock interview for pre-health students and alumni.
+HPA offers mock interviews for pre-health students and alumni.
 We use a panel format to provide multiple perspectives and maximum feedback.
 Mock interviews are required for anyone requesting a committee letter, but are also useful practice and feedback for applicants to other types of health professions programs.